obewan/SMLP/README.md

 # Usage

-1. Prepare a dataset in CSV format with coma separation and with only float numbers ranging from 0 to 1 (example in test/mushroom we use a simple awk script to format mushroom_data_orig.csv into mushroom_data.csv).
+1. Prepare a dataset in CSV format with comma separation and with only float numbers ranging from 0 to 1 (example in test/mushroom we use a simple awk script to format mushroom_data_orig.csv into mushroom_data.csv).
 2. Build and run smlp (should be in build directory then).
 3. To get command line help: `smlp -h`
 4. The `input_size` parameter (`-i` parameter) should be equal to the number of input data of your dataset and the `output_size` (`-o` parameter) to the output data of your dataset. input_size + output_size should be equal to your data fields number.
 If your output is at the beginning of your data rows, you can indicate it with the `output_ends` parameter (`-z` parameter).